heygrady/blog/source/_posts/2012-05-25-responsive-images-without-javascript.markdown

 {% h3 Step 1: Adding an Inner Element %}

-Background images can't affect layout, which forces us to define a fixed height and width to use the adaptive techniques outlined above.
+Background images can't affect layout, which forces us to define a fixed height and width to use the responsive techniques outlined above.
 So it's not immediately obvious how to proportionally scale the height of the `<span>`.
 The solution is to use a percentage `padding-top` on an inner element to provide the proportionate height (see [padding on MDN](https://developer.mozilla.org/en/CSS/padding)).

 For `padding`, percentages are defined relative to the parent element's width.
 Somewhat counter-intuitively, `padding-top` is *also* defined as a percentage of the parent element's width &mdash; not the height as you might expect.
 Using `padding-top` on an inner element allows the height to be proportionally scaled.